 These are usually a series of workshops or information sessions covering a variety of topics.
 Each session will be on average 2 hours long and continue over a period of 4-8 weeks.
 Search the website for self management programmes to find a programme suitable for you.

 There are also online self management resources available:

-Sexual life with prostrate cancer – for men (and partners) who have been treated for prostrate cancer.
-To access this free resource visit prostrate.lifeguidewebsites.org
+Sexual life with prostate cancer – for men (and partners) who have been treated for prostate cancer.
+To access this free resource visit prostate.lifeguidewebsites.org

 Information / Education Days / Cancer Health & Wellbeing Events